runceel/ReactiveProperty/docs/docs/features/ReactivePropertySlim.md

 ## Dispatch to UI thread

-ReactivePropertySlim class doesn't dispatch to UI thread automaticaly.
+`ReactivePropertySlim` class doesn't dispatch to the UI thread automatically.
-If want this feature, then use the ReactiveProperty or dispatch to UI thread expressly.
+If you need this, then use the `ReactiveProperty` or dispatch to the UI thread explicitly.

 ```csharp
 var rp = Observable.Interval(TimeSpan.FromSeconds(1))